OpenCTI-Platform/opencti/docs/docs/administration/file-indexing.md

 !!! tip "Enterprise edition"

-    Platform segregation by organization is available under the "Filigran entreprise edition" license.
-Please read the [dedicated page](../enterprise.md) to have all the information.
+    Platform segregation by organization is available under the "OpenCTI Enterprise Edition" license.
+Please read the [dedicated page](enterprise.md) to have all the information.

 ## Files search requirements